Shalini766/Active-Directory-Project-Home-Lab/README.md

                 ./splunk start
   * enter username and password to complete the installation
   * to exit the Splunk user

                 exit

-   To make sure every time Virtual Machine reboots, splunk runs with the user splunk enter the following command
+   To make sure every time the Virtual Machine reboots, splunk runs with the user splunk, enter the following command
   * cd bin
   * sudo ./splunk enable boot-start -user splunk

+  Now the Splunk Server is running, next we have to install Splunk Universal Forwarder on both the Windows target machine and the Windows Server.

+  ### Step 8: Installing Splunk Universal Forwarder

+  #### On Windows Target Machine: